bioinfo-pf-curie/mpiBWA/README.md

 Release notes
 ------------

+Release 1.0 from 17/05/2017

+To enhance reproducibility and accuracy we have implemented a new method for read's chunk evaluation.
+The reads chunk sizes are now identical compare to serial BWA-MEM for both trimmed reads or not.

+But the algorithm suffers from scalability.
+The algorithm scales up to 300 cpu (test on Cobalt TGCC) with same speed up than previous version.
+Above that number we encounter lock contention.
+We are working on a solution now.
+Go back to february 2017 version for more scalability.

 Release 1.0 from 20/01/2017

 No need to copy the reference genome in /tmp before the mapping.
 This is done automatically by MPI.